anthony-fdez/granite/README.md

 - [x] Loading overlay (backdrop) - This is the full screen spinner
 - [ ] Popover
 - [ ] Menu & MenuItem - Allow nested menu items, kind of like folders.
 The menu will be a list under the hood.
-- [ ] Image - Just a normal image, but wiith a prop that would make it into a modal, like `expandable`
+- [ ] Image - Just a normal image, but with a prop that would make it into a modal, like `expandable`

 ### Layout